ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 If there are several documents in the same transaction they will be sent in the same replication batch to keep the data consistent.

-However this doesn't always ensure the data consistency, since the same document can be modified in a different transaction and be sent in a different batch.
+However, this doesn't always ensure the data consistency since the same document can be modified in a different transaction and be sent in a different batch.

 ### Replication consistency can be achieved by -